harouny/NLog.Extensions.AzureTableStorage/README.md

 How to View Logs?
 =================
-A lot of ways you can access table storage, however using <a href="http://azurestorageexplorer.codeplex.com/">Azure Storage Explorer</a> is more than enough to view logs.
+A lot of ways you can access table storage.
+- <a href="http://www.cloudportam.com/">Cloud Portam</a>
+- <a href="http://azurestorageexplorer.codeplex.com/">Azure Storage Explorer</a>

 Notes
 =====